GravityKit/GravityView/readme.txt

 == Changelog ==

+= =
+* Fixed: Conflicts with Advanced Filter extension when using the Recent Entries widget.

 = 1.11.2 on July 22 =
 * Fixed: Bug when comparing empty values with `[gvlogic]`
 * Fixed: Remove extra whitespace when comparing values using `[gvlogic]`